SysBio-FAIRPlex/authpilot/DEVELOPMENT.md

 ### Automated testing & downstream service contracts
 - We have unit tests, but they are out of date and need to be refactored and incorporated into CI/CD
 - We should establish a plan for testing the contract between `sysbio-service` and downstream AMP services.
 	- Automated contract testing frameworks like Pact are *potentially* a good fit here, but the tradeoffs should be considered carefully.
+It could be a huge distraction.
 - Regardless of contract testing strategy, we should have a versioned API spec that is easy to ingest by downstream services.

 ### Deployment, CI/CD, developer experience